Skip to main content

-Biking has officially become a four-season sport.
+Biking is officially a four-season sport.
 Equipped with oversized tires that are kept at low pressure, so-called fat bikes are trail-ready almost anytime, anywhere — including on soft or slippery surfaces such as sand, mud and even snow.

 Fat biking is an all-ages family sport

-A bike carrier outfitted with ski attachments makes it easy to take the little ones along for the ride, and fat bikes have more recently become available in smaller sizes, making it possible for older kids to ride alongside.
+A bike carrier outfitted with ski attachments makes it easy to take the little ones along for the ride, and fat bikes are available in smaller sizes, making it possible for older kids to ride alongside.
 The best part?
 Chances are good that you already know how to do it, even if you’ve never actually biked on snow before.

 “Pretty much everyone knows how to ride a bike, so all you need to do is get up and go,” says Erika Halm, outreach and access manager at Methow Trails in North Central Washington.
 “It’s just like riding a normal bike, but you’re magically floating on top of the snow.”